rgwch/no-bling-blog/readme.md

 sudo certbot --apache
 sudo systemctl restart apache2
 ```
-It is recommended toopen only https - access on public sites to prevent transmission of unencrypted passwords.
+It is recommended to open only https - access on public sites to prevent transmission of unencrypted passwords.

 ### Run in Docker